New South Wales

 Three Rivers University Department of Rural HealthWagga Wagga, NSW

-Once established, Three Rivers UDRH will offer programs to improve access for rural people to tertiary level health courses.
+Three Rivers UDRH offers programs to improve access for rural people to tertiary level health courses.
 It aims to increase the number of rural students enrolled in health disciplines and overall rural health workforce levels.
 It will expand opportunities for multidisciplinary clinical training to:

 - develop unique rural healthcare practice capabilities